-Gov. Hampton's Visit to Charleston.
-Charleston yesterday put on her best attire ad most pleasing tooks to give a warm welcome to the Governor of the State.
-There was no po-ditical significance in the demonstration.
-For ence in the City by the Sea politics were laid aside and all clases of citizens united in doing honor to the brave gentleman and patriot in whose hands and to whose guidance is entrusted the future destiny of the Palmetto State.
+Gev.
+Hampton's Visit to Charleston.
+Charleston yesterday put on her best attire and most pleasing i oks to give a warm welcome to the Governor of the State.
+There was no pe-ditical significance in the demonstration.
+For ence in the City by the Sea politics were laid aside and all clases of citizens united in doing honor to the brave gentleman and patriot in whose hands and to whose guidance is entrusted the future destiny of the Palmetto State

-Early in the morning the streets in the neighborhood of the line street depot were alive with ladies, men and children, hurrying to witness the Gevernor's arrival.
+Early in the morning the streets in the neigh-Early in the morning the streets in the neigh-borhood of the line street depot were alive with ladies, men and children, hurrying to witness the Gevernor's arrival.
 The depot was soon crowded.
-Both the broad platforms were filled their whole length, 250 feet, with a densely packed crowd of persons of all ages, colors and conditions.
+Both the broad platforms were filled their whole length, 250 feet, with a densely packed c.ow'l of persons of all ages, colors and conditions.
 At least 2,000 persons were present.
-In a vacant lot in the rear and to the left of the depot, the Washington Artillery was drawn up with their four pieces ready to give forth a vocif-erous welcome.
-At half past 6 o'clock there was a sudden stir in the crowd, a quick surging towards the rear of the depot, and the iron throat of gun No. I barked a graff salute to the, as yet unseen, chief, and told the listening city that her guest had come.
-St. Patrick's Band struck up "Dixie" right lustily, and as the train, the engine of which was covered with flags and bouquets, rolled in, the people added their voices to the booming cannon and braying trumpet, and the walls rung with a soturnalia of joyful
+In a vacant lot in the rear and to the left of the denot the Washington Artillers depot, the Washington Artillery was drawn up with their four pieces ready to give forth a vocif-erous welcome.
+At half past 6 o'clock there was a sudden stir in the crowd, a quick surging towards the rear of the depot, and the iron throat of gun No. 1 barked a graff salute to the, as yet unseen, chief, and told the listening city that her guest had come.
+St. Patrick's Band struck up "Dixie" right lustily, and as the train. engine of which was covered with flags and bouquets, rolled in, the people added their voices t, the booming cannon and braying trumpet, and the walls rung with a soturnalia of joyful sounds

-The passengers in the train seemed to become infected with the prevailing enthusiasm.
+The passengers in the train seemed to becom infected with the prevailing enthusiasm.
 In a moment the tops of the cars were covered with men, who chose that elevation to catch a glimpse of the hero of the day.
-Amid a tessing sea of waving hats, the whirling of the torrent of welcoming cheers, the rushing of the stream of people, with welcome written upon their faces, Wade Hampton, the Governor of South Carolina, made his second triumphalentry into Charleston city.
-He rapidly made his way through the lane opened for him by the crowd.
-This lane was lined with hards-bands in kid gloves, hands roughened and hardened with labor, eager hands of colored men, hands of laboring white men, hands of men unrengheaed by the hammer and pick-all were eagerly stretched forth to grasp Hampton's.
+Amid a tossing sea of waving hats, the whirling of the torrent of welcoming cheers, the rushing of the stream of people, with welcome written upon their faces, Wade Hampton, the Governar of South Carolina, made his second triumphalentry into Charleson city.
+He rapidly made his way through the lane y the crowd.
+This lane was -bands in kid gloves, hands opened for him by the crowd lined with handsroughened and inrdened with labor, eager hands of colored men, hands of laboring white men, hands of men unrougheaed by the hammer and pick-all were eagerly stretched forth to grasp Hampton's.
 As he reached the Washington Light Infantry, he raised his hat, and passed uncovered down the line.
 Each section of the throng greeted his appearance with a fresh peal of cheers.
 As he went through the hall where the ladies were, many of them were introduced to him, and a small avalanche of flowers descended upon him.
-As he reached his carriage, the crowd in the yard seemed imbued with fresh vigor, and again the cheering broke out.
+As he reached his carriage, the crowd in the yard seemed imbued with vigor, and again the cheering broke out.
 The Butler Guards, Company A, were present in large force, and were especially noticeable for their enthusiasm.
-They proposed to capture the Governor bodily, carriage and all, and haul him to the hotel themselves, and were with difficulty persuaded to leave that task to the magnificent team of horses provided for the purpose.
+They proposed to capture the Gov-ernor, bodily, carriage and all, and haul him to the hotel themselves and ware with difference the hotel themselves, and were, with difficulty, persuaded to leave that task to the magnificent team of horses provided for the purpose.